Prometheus monitoring example

 Prometheus discovers targets to scrape from service discovery.
 These can be instrumented or third-party applications you can scrape via an exporter.
 The scraped data is stored, and you can use it in dashboards using PromQL or send alerts to the Alertmanager, which will convert them into pages, emails, and other notifications.
 Metrics do not typically magically spring forth from applications; someone has to add the instrumentation that produces them.

-The Prometheus YAML file serves as the configuration file for Prometheus and is responsible for defining the various aspects of the monitoring setup.
+The Prometheus YAML file serves as the configuration file for Prometheus and defines the various aspects of the monitoring setup.
 It consists of a set of key-value pairs organized in a hierarchical structure, instructing Prometheus on what to scrape, how to scrape it, and how to handle the collected data.

 Prometheus YAML file